California Bag Ban: Answering the 7 Most Common Questions

 Answer: Apart from California, Hawaii also took a step forward in banning non-biodegradable bags; in 2015, all the counties in Hawaii approved a bag ban.

-Chicago, Cambridge, Mass., Austin and Seattle were among the first cities in the U.S. to ban single-use bags.
-States like Maine, New York, Illinois and Delaware also passed legislation requesting retailers to establish recycling programs.
+Chicago, Cambridge, Mass., Austin, and Seattle were among the first cities in the U.S. to ban single-use bags.
+States like Maine, New York, Illinois, and Delaware also passed legislation requesting retailers establish recycling programs.

-A full list of state legislations on bag bans can be found here.
+A complete list of state legislations on bag bans can be found here.

 That being said, retailers of all sizes small should start researching ways to provide reusable shopping bags made of recycled material to their customers.